 Waterclose Meadows campsite is on the edge of the twin villages of Houghton & Wyton in Cambridgeshire.
-Larger towns such as Huntingdon and St. Ives are only a few miles away, and St Ives can be easily reached on foot, bike or canoe.
+Larger towns such as Huntingdon and St. Ives are only a few miles away, St Ives can be easily reached on foot, bike or canoe.

 Where is the nearest food shop?

 The village community shop and post office is only a short stroll away and all the major supermarkets are within a few miles of the campsite.